-Shark nets don’t work to keep swimmers and ocean users safer, but they are effective at killing marine animals.
+Shark nets don’t work to keep swimmers and surfers safe, but they are very effective at killing marine animals.

-There are much better ways to keep beaches safe without killing harmless marine life.
-Drone monitoring, SMART drumlines and personal shark deterrents are all preferred by scientists and the public.
+There are much more effective ways to keep beaches safe without killing harmless marine life.
+Drones, personal shark deterrents, and education are all preferred by scientists and the public.

-Take action by sending a letter to The Hon.
-Dugald Saunders, NSW Minister for Agriculture asking him to end the use of shark nets.
+We need your help to keep the pressure on by writing to The Hon.
+Dugald Saunders, NSW Minister for Agriculture, and asking him to end the use of shark nets.

 *Likely effectiveness of netting or other capture programs as a shark hazard mitigation strategy in Western Australia (2012) – Associate Professor Daryl McPhee, Bond University